 It has not been proven that physical therapy can help people with scoliosis.

 Different physical therapy methods have been designed to offset the effects of scoliosis, and improve the shape and look of your body.
 There is some scientific evidence to show that physical therapy may help you to look straighter and improve your breathing.
-However, there is little evidence to show that physical therapy is more effective than doing nothing in stopping the curve from getting worse during growth.
+However, there is little evidence at present to show that physical therapy alone is effective in stopping the curve from getting worse during growth.

-If you have spinal problems in addition to your scoliosis, your doctor may prescribe physical therapy to address your specific needs.
+If you have spinal problems such as back pain in addition to your scoliosis, your doctor may prescribe physical therapy to address your specific needs.

 Will chiropractic treatment help?

 Chiropractic is a controversial method of treatment that seems most effective in treating acute, short-term pain.
 Chronic conditions do not seem effectively managed by long-term chiropractic care.